exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-1-4.md

 order: 1
 ---

+### Graduation routing

+Remember to follow our routing advice from the [introduction](/guides/intro/#graduation-routing).

+The graduation route for these theories.

+ - 5k → 5.2k → 5.6k → 5.8k → 6k  (5.8k → 6k is a long stretch)
+ - 6k → 7k
+ - 7k → 8k
+ - 8k → 8.4k →8.6k → 8.8k → 9k

 ### Theory 1 (20σ / 5k)

+In mathematics, a recurrence relation is an equation that relies on an initial term and a previous term to change.
 We start with the current tick’s term, \\(ρ_{n}\\), and a constant add-on to obtain the value of the next tick, \\(ρ_{n+1}\\).
 This gives us an equation equivalent to \\(ρ=at+constant\\), with a changing value \\(a\\) and a constant